xAbu042/alx-pre-course/README.md

-# Baby steps
+# Software engineering in ALX

-This is the first project I'm doing as a software engineer
+These will be my guided steps as a software engineer
 ## 🚀 About Me
-I'm a full stack developer...
+I'm an aspiring blockchain developer...